areleu/vencopy/docs/software/classes.rst

 comprise trips carried out for work or education reasons, trips returning to home, trips to shopping facilities and other leisure activities.
 Currently, trips whose purpose is not specified are allocated to trips returning to the own household.
-At the end of the second VencoPy component TripDiaryBuilder, two intermediary data sets are available either directly from the class within Python or from the hard-drive as .csv files.
+At the end of the second venco.py component TripDiaryBuilder, two intermediary data sets are available either directly from the class within Python or from the hard-drive as .csv files.
 The first one comprises mileage travel diaries d(v, t) and the second one comprises parking place types derived from trip purposes parkingType(v, t).